 Christine Shively Benjamin

-Exploring the possibilities of creating a character with fabric is an extension of a life time fascination with three dimensional forms.
+Exploring the possibilities of creating a character with fabric is an extension of a lifetime fascination with three-dimensional forms.
 My characters emerge from familiar tales of childhood and from stories of the heart and soul.
-Fabric, color texture and pattern all play intricate parts in creating interesting figures that tell their own stories to the viewers who meet them.
+Fabric, color, texture, and pattern all play intricate parts in creating interesting figures that tell their own stories to the viewers who meet them.

 I begin by drawing the body shape and structure I wish to use for my fabric figures.
 I use a template to create the basic silhouette of the drawings.
 The shape is transferred to the fabric.
 Sewing on the line gives a great deal of control over the shape I am envisioning.
 Some of the body shapes are an abstraction or somewhat stylized.
 Most of my figures have an economy of line, a simplified structure.
 The costuming and embellishment are the key elements.
 I use paint, Pigma pen and colored pencil to create the faces on the cloth figures.
 An extreme light and dark technique is employed to give the illusion of depth in the face.

 Manipulating basic shapes in new and different ways plays an important role in the creation of my characters.
 Paper and wire manipulation have added a whole new page to my book of characters.
-The fabric and paper speak to me in many voices, the combination of these voices gives life and harmony to the finished figures.
+The fabric and paper speak to me in many voices; the combination of these voices gives life and harmony to the finished figures.